kyma-project/opentelemetry-collector-components/docs/contributor/releasing.md

    - `release-x.y` for patch releases of version x.y.

 > [!NOTE]
-> - If you check `Do-Not-Publish`, the release will not be published.
+> - If you select `Do-Not-Publish`, the release will not be published.
 However, the action still creates an image and a draft release.
-> - If you check `Force`, it overwrites the existing release and any previously built images.
+> - If you select `Force`, it overwrites the existing release and any previously built images.
 It will never overwrite an already published release.
-For draft releases, the force option: - recreates the Git tag in the repository - recreates the release notes - overwrites the previously built image
+For draft releases, the force option recreates the Git tag in the repository, recreates the release notes, and overwrites the previously built image

-5. If the previous release was a bugfix version (patch release) that contains cherry-picked changes, these changes might appear again in the generated change log.
+5. If the previous release was a patch release that contains cherry-picked changes, these changes might appear again in the generated change log.
 If there are redundant entries, edit the release description and remove them.

 ## Changelog